Modern Foreign Languages

 Studying a Modern Foreign Language at A-level opens up a wealth of opportunities for students whether it is for work, leisure or further study.
 Students will develop and improve upon the skills already acquired equipping them with specific skills sought after in most areas of employment.

-Burford students study two-year A-level courses and our current Year 12 students study Spanish, whilst our current Year 13 study German.
+Burford students study two-year A-level courses in French, German or Spanish.
 We are flexible in supporting bilingual students who might want to be entered for A-level languages as an extra A-level.

-At A-level students are tested in the four traditional skills and they will complete final exams at the end of the two-year course.
-They will be studying cultural and historical topics as well as literature and films.
+At A-level students are tested in the four traditional skills and they complete final exams at the end of the two-year course.
+They study cultural and historical topics as well as literature and films.